How to test for sand in your horse – sort of.

 How to stop your horse from eating sand

 - Avoid letting your pasture be eaten down or mowed down.
-As horses nibble on the tiny grass stems, their chance of ingesting some sand is increased as well.
+As horses nibble on the tiny grass stems, their chance of ingesting some sand is also increased.

 For ideas on how to prevent your horse from eating sand, read this gem!